 One thing’s for sure: rideshare apps and the the “sharing economy” are booming right now.
-After the rise of Uber, there are many countless tech startups looking to capitalize on services that offer customers work from freelancers with the touch of a smartphone.
+After the rise of Uber, there are many countless tech startups looking to capitalize on services that offer customers on-demand delivery.
 I’ve previously written about alternatives to Uber , but in this blog entry I’m going to specifically focus in on delivery driving alternatives that are similar to GrubHub.

 I’ve previously worked as a GrubHub driver (read about my experiences here) and think it can be a good way to pick up some extra money, as long as you’ve got a vehicle and a phone.
 It is worth noting that in larger cities you can also deliver by bike or even by walking, so those are options as well.
 GrubHub isn’t the only option out there, however, and I want to show you the range of choice available.

 Please note that each company operates in specific metro areas, so check on their respective websites to see if its available in your city before applying.

 We’ve all heard of Uber.
 They are clearly leaders in the world of ridesharing and their delivery business offered with Uber Eats is rapidly expanding across the globe.
 Uber Eats delivery partners can use either a car, bike, or scooter depending on what’s available in their city.
 You’ll deliver both food and other products customers have ordered with Uber Eats and your schedule is 100% up to you!

 To drive you must be at least 19 years old, have a driver’s license, and a vehicle that is from 1997 or newer.
 What’s great about Uber Eats is they have a rapid sign-up process so you can get on the road very quickly, plus once you’re signed up, you can transfer your earnings to your bank account instantly up to to five times per day with InstantPay!